 The analysis of big data generated from web crawling and data extraction

-The next step is to carry out analysis of the data collected with web crawling.
+The next step is to carry out an analysis of the data collected with web crawling.
 This will help data scientists and marketing managers to understand what are the needs, wants, preferences, and choices demanded by the customers.
-As a result, decision makers in the retail industry can quickly act to fill in the gaps in demand or tweak their product assortment, to match what the customers want to see.
-However the analytics of data will not be an easy one when you have millions of rows of data available to analyze.
+As a result, decision-makers in the retail industry can quickly act to fill in the gaps in demand or tweak their product assortment, to match what the customers want to see.
+However, the analytics of data will not be an easy one when you have millions of rows of data available to analyze.
 As per Gartner, data will grow at an unprecedented 800% over the next 5 years and 80% of the data is going to be unstructured.
 Thus, the need for big data analysis is only going to explode in the coming few years.